errbotio/errbot/README.rst

 /usr/lib64/python<python_version_number>/site-packages/errbot)

-Read the documentation within this file and edit the values as needed so the bot can connect to your chosen XMPP or IRC server.
+Read the documentation within this file and edit the values as needed so the bot can connect to your chosen backend (XMPP, Hipchat, Slack ...) server.

 **Starting the daemon**